ISTANBUL BLOG: Turkey's virus disaster. Where does one start?

 The sheer number of implausible statements and even pure lies put out by the Erdogan regime that effortlessly make their way into mainstream and international media never ceases to amaze.
 It’s not as if Erdogan’s “Ministry of Truth” is run by evil geniuses such as Joseph Goebbels.

 Shall we run with it?
 Former finance minister Berat Albayrak and former central bank governor Murat Uysal are responsible for Turkey’s economic collapse.
 The science council can plead how it might, but it is responsible for the country’s snowballing virus disaster.
 Retailers and warehouse operators are responsible for the booming prices.
 Some shadowy external powers are responsible for Turkey’s financial market woes.
 Barack Obama is responsible for Erdogan’s great failure in Syria.
-Former economy czar Ali Babacan is up to his neck in responsibility for the nation’s import-dependent economy since it was he kept who kept the lira synthetically valued from 2003.
+Former economy czar Ali Babacan is up to his neck in responsibility for the nation’s import-dependent economy since it was he who kept the lira synthetically valued from 2003.

 President Erdogan has never appeared butt naked on the balcony of the presidential palace.